Kaushalendra-Marcus/Kaushalendra-Marcus/README.md

 - **[TwitterBotAI](https://tweetbotai.vercel.app)** — AI-powered tweet automation using Gemini, pulling from news and RSS sources.
 - Contributor to **[Joplin](https://github.com/laurent22/joplin)** — pull requests merged into the desktop app and sync engine by upstream maintainers.

-Currently exploring **agent reliability & evals, fine-tuning small models, and graph-based retrieval at scale.**
+Currently exploring **agent reliability & evals, fine-tuning small models, and graph-based retrieval at scale**

 ---